It's your weekly compendium of foolishness and corruption in the Philippine government.

 Mapili is in the police’s watch list of suspected drug personalities, the NOPPO report said.
 He has been detailed at the Provincial Social Welfare Office for about seven years on a job order status.

-A job order employee for seven years at the capital and on the drug personality list.
-But for how long?
+for how long?
 With all that shabu he was likely dealing.
-Who was he dealing to?
+Who

 In their respective memoranda filed on Dec.
 19, 2019, Robredo cited the court’s own rules and argued that the protest should be dismissed since Marcos had failed to get more votes during the ballot revision and recount in the pilot provinces that he himself had chosen and that the recount actually added to her votes.